AlcoSense Pro Support

 This is caused by blowing in an abnormally high level of alcohol.
 It is normally caused by doing a breath test just after sipping an alcoholic drink and there is residual alcohol left in the mouth.
 This overloads the sensor and can make it read inaccurately for a period of time while the sensor recovers.
 For your safety the unit stops you from performing further tests until the sensor has recovered.
 After the period has expired your unit should work as usual again.

 The 12 month calibration interval is about to or has expired.
 After this time readings may become unreliable.
-Please contact us to arrange re-calibration of the unit, our contact details can be found on the back cover of the manual.
+Please contact us to arrange re-calibration of the unit, or order a calibration online, our contact details can be found on the back cover of the manual.

 This can be caused by a build-up of breath condensation in the breathalyser which sometimes cause temporary inaccuracy until it evaporates, this can affect any breathalyser, including Police breathalysers.
 To avoid this leave a minimum of 3 minutes between tests and do not perform more than 10 tests in one hour, and no more than 30 tests in 24 hours.
 Always use a new mouthpiece for each test.
 If you do experience this problem the condensation should evaporate within 2 hours at normal room temperature and the breathalyser will return to normal operation.